Carbonfreezer/qhull_rayon/README.md

 ## Additional material

-The bundle comes with an example, that can be started by:
+The git hub repo comes with an example, that can be started by:
 > `cargo run --release --example obj_converter -- test_data/in_file.obj test_data/out_file.obj`

 The example takes the exported Suzanne monkey from Blender and computes the convex hull.
 A rendering of the result can